Aalto5G/yale/README.md

 YaLe is currently implemented in Python.
 Either a recent version of Python 2 or a Python 3 works.
 This Python-based implementation may change in the future to be fully C-based.
-Currently, parsers need to be generated using Python language code to specify the grammar, but this will definitely change in the future to use a domain specific language for the input.
+Currently, parsers are created with a domain specific language.
+The Python interface is not intended to be used directly.

 YaLe uses a deterministic state machine, parser state dependent, to implement maximal munch tokenizing.
 Backtracking is supported for cases where there may